 At a high level, the Israeli privacy regime is slightly more similar to the EU omnibus model.
-Substantively, the Israeli framework comprises of rules governing traditional notions of privacy, alongside an outdated set of rules governing data protection (with the exception of the rules for data security measures, which are recent and modern).
+Substantively, the Israeli framework comprises of rules governing traditional notions of privacy, alongside an outdated set of rules governing data protection (with the exception of the rules for data security measures, which are fairly recent and modern).

 Recently, the PPA has been pushing to overhaul Israel's privacy regime to modernise it to more closely resemble the EU's General Data Protection Regulation (GDPR).
 In late January 2022, the Knesset's plenum approved in first reading a new bill to amend the PPL.
-Among other issues, the bill aims to amend some of the PPL's definitions to bring them closer to the GDPR.
-For example, the bill proposes to change the term "database owner" to "database controller" and "sensitive information" to "especially sensitive information", whose definition is akin to the GDPR's "special categories of data".
+The bill's enactment was ultimately discontinued when early elections were called in 2022.
+Among other issues, the bill aimed to amend some of the PPL's definitions to bring them closer to the GDPR.
+For example, the bill proposed to change the term "database owner" to "database controller" and "sensitive information" to "especially sensitive information", the definition of which is akin to the GDPR's "special categories of data".